Charlisim/Palette-iOS/README.md

 # Palette-iOS
 Like Android Palette for iOS.
-Written in Swift
+Written in Swift and compatible with Objective-C

 From any view (anything that inherits UIView) gets contrasting color (black or white) for specific point where is another view.